th-1982/general-quiz-game/README.md

 * Features the level the user has chosen.
 * Features the question displayed at the top of the central content area.
 * Three clickable text elements contain the multiple-choice answers.
-* A scoring area below the answers updates the correct and failed answer tally every time the user chooses an answer.
+* A scoring area below the answers updates the correct and wrong answer tally every time the user chooses an answer.
 It also keeps track of the current and total number of questions.
 * Feedback to the user includes the change of background color of the answer the user hovers over and the cursor changing to a pointer (these features are disabled on smaller screens).

 #### End of Game page